Daniel Boloca: International career

-Boloca made his international debut for the Romania national team on 17 November 2022, replacing Răzvan Marin in the 84th minute in a friendly against Slovenia, ended in a 2–1 defeat for the Romanian team.
+Boloca made his international debut for the Romania national team on 17 November 2022, replacing Răzvan Marin in the 84th minute in a friendly against Slovenia, which ended in a 2–1 defeat for Romania.

-Later that year, Roberto Mancini, Italy's national team head coach, announced that he was considering calling Boloca, despite having already played for Romania, as all these games were friendlies.
-On 15 December 2022, Boloca was selected to join the Azzurri on a training camp; after that, Boloca publicly declared his preference to play for Italy over Romania in case Mancini would choose to pick him in the future.
+Later that year, Roberto Mancini, the Italy national team head coach, announced that he was considering calling up Boloca, despite having already earned one cap for Romania, as that match was a friendly.
+On 15 December 2022, Boloca was selected to join the Azzurri for a training camp; subsequently, Boloca publicly declared his preference to play for Italy over Romania in case Mancini would choose to pick him in the future.

 Personal life

 Boloca is the older brother of defender Gabriele Boloca.